taskinahmadalfaruqe/taskinahmadalfaruqe/README.md

 </p>
 <br />

-## My Work Discription
+## My Work Description
-I work with the MERN stake base
+I work with the MERN Stake Base

 * ReactJS: My 1st Choice is React For Any Dynamic WEB Site.
 * Tailwind CSS: For Better Custimization my site i use taikwind Css